Virazek/Archipelago/worlds/spyro2/docs/tricks.md

 ### Gem Lamp Flight in Cave Orb Cutscene Teleport

 Use the Orb cutscene for 'Gem Lamp Flight in Cave' to reach the upper superflight ledge.

+## Colossus

+### Bigbounce to Outdoor Elevated Ledge

+With a very precise angle and jump into the bigbounce pyramids, you can reach the elevated ledge outdoors without charge or glide.